ValerieEskens/vue-hackcamp/day3/doc.md

 { tag: 'div', data: { attrs: {}, ... }, children: [] }
 ```

+`transition` of `template` elements are in virtual DOM, but not in actual DOM.

 ## Performance

 Virtual DOM comparing and stuff is a lot CPU.